 Izumo Airport is the nearest airport.
 Izumo Airport has flights to Tokyo Haneda Airport (1 hour, 20 mins), Sapporo Chitose (2 hours), Fukuoka (1 hour, 15 mins), Osaka Itami Airport (60 mins) and the Oki Islands (30 mins) off the northern coast of Shimane towards Korea.

 The slower Ichibata Railway Kitamatsue Line runs to the north of the lake between the two cities.
+Dentetsu Izumo-shi Station is to your right as you exit the main JR Izumo Station.
 The nearest Shinkansen is to the south in Okayama, from where local trains reach Izumo in about 3 hours.

-Book Hotel Accommodation in Japan Here
+Book Hotel Accommodation in Izumo, Japan

 Hotels in Saitama - Booking.com